squidfunk/mkdocs-material/docs/getting-started.md

     git clone git@github.com:squidfunk/mkdocs-material-insiders.git mkdocs-material
     ```

 The theme will reside in the folder `mkdocs-material/material`.
-Note that when
+When cloning
-cloning from `git`, you must install all required dependencies yourself:
+from `git`, you must install all required dependencies yourself:

 ```
 pip install -r mkdocs-material/requirements.txt